Women

 if you’re a vegetarian, you need to make sure you consume enough iron and vitamin B12 - which are mainly found in meat and fish – as well as vitamin D.

 You also need to check you are eating enough protein, calcium, folate, and iodine, as well as the types of and levels of vitamins recommended for all women trying for a baby or who are pregnant.
-This includes folic acid.
+This includes folic acid, 400μg daily supplemental intake increases maternal folate status.
+Low maternal folate status is a risk factor in the development of neural tube defects in the developing foetus.

-Iron is commonly found in meat and fish, so vegetarians will need to make sure they are getting this from other sources, especially during pregnancy.
+Iron is commonly found in meat and fish, so this is a nutrient that vegetarians may need extra support for their pregnancy.
+Iron is important as it has a role in the process of cell division and in the normal formation of red blood cells and haemoglobin.
+To increase iron intake, vegetarians will need to make sure they are getting this from other sources, especially during pregnancy.

 • Pulses